Your Most High-Value Client may be a Surprise

 Going the Extra Mile

-While taking special care of you, high-value clients is a critical practice.
-We mentioned this earlier, but don’t forget about your smaller clients.
-In fact, that high-value client probably started as a small client!
+While taking special care of your high-value clients is a critical practice, we mentioned this earlier, but don’t forget about your smaller clients.
+That high-value client probably started as a small client!
 Spread the love around to everyone, find out what is essential to your client, what makes them feel important?
-For some people, simply remembering birthdays or work milestones is what it takes.
+For some people, merely remembering birthdays or work milestones is what it takes.
 Others love the flattery and shmoozing.
-All these things can be learned by talking but, more importantly LISTENING to your clients.
+All these things can be learned by talking but, more importantly, LISTENING to your clients.
 Follow up with them about any questions they had or problems they encountered.

 Once you learn which clients provide the most value to your business and which ones need to be nurtured into high-value clients, you can alter the way you do business.
 Take the time to figure it out and take the time to help them feel the love.
 You will know where to spend your time and your resources, and knowing is half the battle.